UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Deep clean your empty house before moving in, focusing on hard-to-reach spots like cabinets, baseboards, and carpets.

-5. Locate Main Water and Electrical Shut-Offs
+5. Locate Emergency Shut-Offs and Label the Electrical Panel

 Illustration of a man pointing to a main water valve and a circuit breaker box with text labels.